Technicman69/origins-mcdoc/problems.md

 # Problems:
+- power type "origins:multiple" shouldn't be a subpower.
-- subpowers of a "origins:multiple" power type are not registered
+- subpowers of a "origins:multiple" power type are not registered.